-In essence, the whole recipe is beef stew made with chicken thighs.
+In essence, the whole recipe is a beef stew made with chicken thighs.
 The thing about beef stew though is it requires a lot of time on the stove to tenderize the meat.
 I suppose you could make a fast beef stew using $20 a pound tenderloin, but that’s not too practical.
-2 pounds of chicken thighs costs around $5!
+2 pounds of chicken thighs costs much less.

 Ingredients in the Stew

-First off is 3 strips of thick cut, smoky bacon.
+First off is 3 strips of thick-cut, smoky bacon.
 Try to find some bacon with nice stripes of red meat and less fat.
-It seems that good quality bacon is hard to find these days and the good stuff is going to cost around $12 a pound.
-Cut the bacon into bite sized pieces.
+Cut the bacon into bite-sized pieces.

 Next, boneless, skinless chicken thighs.
 Trim off the large pieces of fat on the thighs and cut them up into 1″ pieces.

 The vegetables used are garlic, onion, carrots, celery, potatoes, and peas.
 Coarsely chop the onion…you don’t have to be too picky about this since the onion will wilt and it becomes a tasty bite.
 The carrots can be scrubbed and left unpeeled for extra fiber and nutrition.
 Cut them into 1/4″ rounds.
 Wash and chop the celery stalks into pieces.

 I used Yukon gold potatoes and scrubbed them well, left the skin on, and chopped them into bite-sized pieces.